microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Register an activator using an ActivationInfo context and return a RegistrationToken static PushNotificationRegistrationToken RegisterActivator(PushNotificationActivationInfo details);

-        // Unregister any activator if present using a token and registrationKind
+        // Unregister any activator if present using a token and PushNotificationRegistrationOptions
         // 1) If kind = PushTrigger is specified, the trigger itself will be removed
-        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server
+        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationOptions options);

-        // 3) If kind = ProtocolActivator is specified, the application will be unregistered from the PushNotificationsLongRunningTask static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationOptions options);
+        // Unregister the protocol activator registered for the calling application static void UnregisterProtocolActivator();

         // Request a Push Channel with an encoded RemoteId from WNS.
 RemoteId is an AAD identifier GUID static Windows.Foundation.IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> CreateChannelAsync(Guid remoteId);

-        // Developers should call this to know with which PushNotificationRegistrationKind to call RegisterActivator.
+        // Applications will call this to check which flags are supported for RegisterActivator static Boolean IsActivatorSupported(PushNotificationRegistrationOptions options);
-        // Packaged applications should set the isInProcActivation to true if they want the current process to handle background activation.
-        // Unpackaged applications should always set the isInProcActivation to false. static PushNotificationRegistrationOptions GetPushActivatorOptions(Boolean isInProcActivation);
     };
 }